In the late 1960s, Richard Branson was a teenager with a nose for entrepreneurship.

 Generally speaking, though, the rules for social media promotion are similar across platforms.
 You have to make sure that you’re posting quality content, and that you’re posting consistently.

 How you define quality content depends on your audience and what they find valuable.
-At Foundr, we’ve found that our Instagram audience likes motivational quotes and updates about what’s going with the Foundr podcast.
+At Foundr, we’ve found that our Instagram audience likes motivational quotes and updates about what’s going on with the Foundr podcast.